anTuni/anTuni/README.md

 - 👋 Hi, I’m @anTuni
-- I’m interested in Backend server, Data, Cloud platform
+- I’m interested in Web, Data, Cloud platform
 - I’m currently learning in SSAFY(Samsung Software Academy For Youth)
-- How to reach me : cfdw011@gmail.com
+- email : cfdw011@gmail.com

 # ANTuni's  journey with UNY)
 Experiences that I have been through in the last 2.5 years.